-- O Your machine runs best on the OS version it originally came with. - O There are always bugs with the new upGRADES. - Once an upGRADE is done it often CANNOT be undone. - O If you have Crowdstrike Falcon installed NEVER DO these upGRADES.
+- O Your machine runs best on the OS version it originally came with. - O There are always bugs (some severe) with every new version of the Mac and Windows OS. - Once an upGRADE is done it CANNOT be undone. - O If you have Crowdstrike Falcon installed NEVER DO any of these upGRADES.